IliasKar/5G_security_malicious_traffic_detection/README.md

    implementation using Deep Neural Network fully connected.
 However the data used are not real RAN data but datasets used for Malicious traffic ML projects, like KDD and CTU-13.
-*  Network anomaly detection.
+*  NAD: Network anomaly detection.
 It is a collector of timestampted and RAN-associated symptoms, produced and forwarded by ASDs, where a central process in e.g. EPC analyses the timeline and the relation of these symptoms to identify any network anomaly.
 Once an anomaly is produced, it is